cmsc426spring2019/cmsc426spring2019.github.io/project1.md

  - report.pdf

 ### Report
+Logistics and bookkeeping you **must** include at the top of your report (-5 points for each one that's missing):

+ - The name of each group member.
+ - A brief (one paragraph or less) description of what each group member contributed to the project.

 For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

-- Your choice of color space, initialization method and number of gaussians in the GMM
+- Your choice of color space, initialization method and number of gaussians in the GMM.
-- Explain why GMM is better than single gaussian
+- Explain why GMM is better than a single gaussian.
-- Present your distance estimate and cluster segmentation results for each test image
+- Present your distance estimate and cluster segmentation results for each test image.
 - Explain strengths and limitations of your algorithm.
-Also, explain why the algorithm failed on some test images
+Also, explain why the algorithm failed on some test images.

 As usual, your report must be full English sentences, **not** commented code.
 There is a word limit of 1500 words and no minimum length requirement